cmmorrow/build-magic/docs/index.md

 ### Automate everything

 If your terminal can do it, build-magic can automate it!
 Build-magic is a modern alternative to automating with Makefiles and shell scripts.
-Build-magic config files feature an easy to use YAML syntax for executing multiple stages (targets).
+Build-magic Config Files feature an easy to use YAML syntax for executing multiple stages (targets).
 Build-magic actions can also apply setup and teardown behaviors for preserving container or VM state, or clean up extra files generated as part of a build process.
 Build-magic also gives you control over how output is displayed by providing a TTY friendly format as well a log file friendly format.

 ### Simple but powerful